 AN encourages lively conversation and debates, and at the same time expects civil and professional discourse.
-Opinions expressed in AN belong to the author(s) and publication does not signify endorsement by AN or the AAA.
-The following policies aim to help all contributors make the most of their space, while guiding the managing editor in protecting contributors and readers, and keeping the dialogue respectful.
+Opinions expressed in AN belong to the author(s) and publication does not signify endorsement by Anthropology News or the American Anthropological Association.

 AAA Member Benefit

 Publishing in AN is a benefit of membership.
 The AN managing editor will review any proposal or submission, but scheduling the piece for final publication is contingent on having a current membership with the AAA.

 Access to AN

 AN publishes articles and association news online—and continually—on anthropology-news.org.
 Bimonthly AN print editions feature curated series as well as matters of record for the association (traditional newsletter content).
 Print AN is distributed to all AAA members who wish to receive it.
-For members who want to opt out of receiving print AN, this can be done either when renewing membership or by contacting the membership department.
 All content on anthropology-news.org is accessible by anyone.

 AN will not tolerate personal or ad hominem attacks.

 AN does not censor.
 AN watches for potentially libelous statements, tries to ensure accurate reporting of facts, and aims to maintain a professional discourse.

 Claim Your Contribution

 Anonymous submissions will not be published.
 You must attach your name to your submission.
 Under special circumstances, the managing editor will consider a possible pseudonymous contribution.